magik-sword/Fetal-Health-Classification/README.md

 # Fetal Health Classification

-This repository contains files that use tree-based models (Random Forest and XGBoost) to determine the health status of a fetus based on the results of cardiotocograms from the
+This repository contains files that attempt to use tree-based models to determine the health status of a fetus based on the results of cardiotocograms from the
 ["Fetal Health Classification"](https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification) Kaggle dataset.

 ## Overview
-* **Background:** A cardiotocogram (CTG) is a test that records things such as fetal heart rate and uterine contractions to assess the health of a fetus in utero.
-It's used to determine if a fetus is in distress and can assist in diagnosing things like hypoxia.
-* **Challenge:** The goal of this project is to train a machine learning model that can determine if a fetus is normal, suspect, or pathological based on measurements from CTGs.
-* **Approach:** Several iterations of Random Forest and XGBoost models, combined with sampling techniques such as SMOTE (Synthetic Minority Oversampling Technique) and Random Oversampling, are evaluated on their performance on this multi-class classification problem.
-* **Summary:** The model that performed the best was an XGBoost model with optimized hyperparameters, achieving a macro-averaged F1-score of 0.912.
+Maternal and child mortality are key indicators of societal development, with most of these deaths occurring in low-income environments.
+A cardiotocogram (CTG) is a test that records vital signs such as fetal heart rate and uterine contractions to assess the health of a fetus in utero.
+It is inexpensive and can be used to detect early signs of fetal distress, allowing for rapid intervention and the prevention of child and/or maternal death.
+The goal of this project is to train a machine learning model to determine whether a fetus is normal, suspect (suspected of being in distress), or pathological (in distress) based on measurements from CTGs.
+Several iterations of Random Forest and XGBoost models, combined with sampling techniques such as SMOTE (Synthetic Minority Oversampling Technique) and random oversampling, are evaluated for their multi-class classification performance.
+An XGBoost with optimized hyperparameters performed the best with a macro-averaged F1-score of 0.912.

 ## Summary of Work Done